Keith Hernandez

 Keith Hernandez (born October 20, 1953) is an American former professional baseball first baseman.
-He played in Major League Baseball (MLB) for 17 seasons, most notably for the St. Louis Cardinals and New York Mets.
+He played 17 seasons in Major League Baseball (MLB) for the St. Louis Cardinals, New York Mets, and Cleveland Indians.
 Hernandez was a five-time All-Star who shared the 1979 NL MVP award and won two World Series titles, one each with the Cardinals and Mets.
 Since 1998, he has been a color commentator on Mets television broadcasts.

 A contact hitter with a .296 career average and a walk rate of 12.5%, Hernandez's career hitting productivity was 31% above league average.
 For his defensive work, he received 11 consecutive Gold Glove awards, the most by any first baseman in baseball history.
 Hernandez is widely considered the best defensive first baseman of all time.

 Hernandez has been a color commentator on Mets games for SNY, alongside former Mets teammate Ron Darling and play-by-play announcer Gary Cohen since the launch of the network in 2006.
 He has also been a studio analyst for MLB on Fox since 2017.